 To reflect the twin elements of realism and hopefulness that are appropriate after trauma, I use the term “Trauma Integration.”
 We may not heal in the ways “healing” sometimes means, but we can integrate traumatic experiences into our lives in ways that enable us to live from our highest potential as human beings, while expanding our capacity to endure the pain and the after-effects of trauma.

 Trauma integration begins with a decision to take steps, however small, towards it.
 A professional trauma therapist with a good understanding of the road ahead can be an invaluable resource to a survivor in the journey.
-Key contributions of the therapist in my view should be: psychoeducation (read more in this blog), helping the client to figure out self-regulation (read more in this blog) and assisting the client to setup and implement daily routines of self-care (read more in this blog).
+Key contributions of the therapist in my view should be: psychoeducation, helping the client to figure out self-regulation, and assisting the client to set up and implement daily routines of self-care.